 A side benefit is that they also love being the resident class expert!
 It actually helps to build their leadership skills and confidence when their peers come to them for help.

 I have seen first-hand what an incredible difference setting a strong foundation along with preparing for math in advance has made in the lives of my own children.
 They are/were both in the Seattle School District’s HCC (formerly APP) program for those children who test into the top 2% for math and English.
 I always made sure to prepare my daughter in advance when it came to math.
 As a result, by the end of the first quarter of her junior year in high school, she had already completed all three levels of college Calculus with a 4.00 GPA.
-As a 6th grader, my son has completed 9th grade Algebra 1 with an A grade.
+As an entering 8th grader, my son has completed 11th grade Algebra 2 with an A grade.

 Math is the only subject I have had them study beforehand.
 Doing so has always freed them up during the school year to be able to concentrate on and do well in all of their other subjects.
 As a result, both of them are straight A students across the board.
 And my daughter was just admitted directly from high school into the highly competitive University of Washington’s Computer Science and Engineering Program!